aklauritzen/aklauritzen/README.md

 # Hi there 👋

-I’m currently learning React and building personal projects.
+I am currently learning ReactJS and building personal projects.
+I am studying Math's, Physics, and Chemistry, and will be studying Software Technology Engineering (B.A.) in spring 2022.

+I am looking forward to sharing my projects with you on GitHub.

+Feel free to contact me about anything: https://www.linkedin.com/in/anders-koed-lauritzen/

+Best regards,

+Anders Lauritzen, Denmark

-## I love working with
+## I love developing, these are some of the areas I work with
 ### Languages and frameworks
 <p float="left" >
   <img src="src/html-5.svg" height="40" />